LAB DIRECTOR

 Psychology

-Jamie is studying psychology in the College.
+Jamie is studying psychology in the College of Arts and Sciences at the University of Pennsylvania.
 She is interested in psycholinguistics with an emphasis in second language acquisition and bilingualism.
 In her free time, she enjoys journaling, baking, and going to concerts.

 Olivia Maltz